Planning and development services update

 Walk-in Services, Feasibility Questions, and Meetings

-At staff’s discretion, an appointment can be arranged if a critical service need cannot be fulfilled remotely.
-If an appointment is deemed necessary, a staff member will greet the person at the scheduled time near the Mangum Street entrance to City Hall.
+An appointment can be arranged if a critical service need cannot be fulfilled remotely.
+If an appointment is deemed necessary a staff member will greet the person at the scheduled time near the Mangum Street entrance to City Hall.
 Social distancing of six feet shall remain in effect throughout the transaction.